Boar's Head Theatre: Layout

 As Berry explains, the Boar's Head differed from many other playhouses of the time in that it "was not a single free-standing building, like the Globe, Fortune, and others, but, except for the stage, mostly a scheme of additions and alterations to existing buildings originally meant for very different uses."
 These other sections included various lodgings, stables, gardens, barns, and, thankfully for its customers, a privy.
 The Boar's Head featured a covered, square playing area in an age of polygonal playhouses (such as the Globe, the Swan and the Rose) and was surrounded on all sides by the audience.

 Even after its expansion, the Boar's Head remained a comparatively small theatre for its time, with only two levels of galleries on the east side, and one each on the north and south sides.
 (For comparison, the Swan and Fortune theatres each had three levels of galleries.)

 Archaeology

-In 2019 the Museum of London Archaeology began an excavation of the site, which will eventually be preserved within a new building which is intended for the location.
+In 2019 the Museum of London Archaeology began an excavation of the site, which was intended for preservation within a new building built on the location.